Apple rolls out high-powered Mac Pro and revamps several software services

 I want to wrap up with two neat audio features that are the type of convenience Apple often excels at.
 If you own a HomePod, you can hand off audio from an iPhone to the smart speaker simply by moving the two devices close to each other.

 And lastly, we’ll be able to share audio from an iOS device to two sets of AirPods.
-I hope this will also work with the Apple TV—sometimes my wife and I each take an AirPod to watch a movie without disturbing our sleeping daughter in her room adjacent to the living room.
+I hope this will also work with the Apple TV — sometimes my wife and I each take an AirPod to watch a movie without disturbing our sleeping daughter in her room adjacent to the living room.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.